* Our welcoming, child-friendly office space for kiddos ages 3-11. *

 Maybe there is even physical aggression happening at home or at school.

-You've read all of the parenting books, you've heard far too much unsolicited advice from well-meaning family and friends, you've adjusted bedtimes and meal expectations and modeled desired behaviors and offered both rewards and consequences and it just isn't getting better.
+If you're like most of the parents we work with, you've already read all of the parenting books, you've heard far too much unsolicited advice from well-meaning family and friends, you've adjusted bedtimes and meal expectations and modeled desired behaviors and offered both rewards and consequences and it just isn't getting better.

 You're exhausted and you're not sure what to do next.